 Michael’s most recent works include Requiem Dies Magna and The Unarmed Child, both premiered by Long Island Voices and Sound Symphony under her direction, with the latter receiving its west coast premiere by the Eugene Concert Choir and Orchestra under the direction of Dr. Diane Retallack.

 Michael’s works have been rebroadcast on Public Radio East, KMUZ, and WCPE, with performances by SONAM, musica intima, the Gregg Smith Singers, the Duke University Chorale, the Esoterics, among other exceptional choral ensembles.

-Michael also is active in advocating for the transgender community.
-“It is my fervent wish to spread knowledge and understand of the transgender community through my music, my public speaking, and by simply being present in the lives of the people surrounding me.”
+Michael is also active in advocating for the transgender community.
+“It is my fervent wish to spread knowledge and understanding of the transgender community through guest speaking and by simply being present in the lives of the talented musicians and artists surrounding me.”